Skip to main content

 What is a savings scheme?

-A savings scheme is an agreement you conclude with yourself.
-In practice, there is a fixed transfer from your use account to a mutual fund or savings account.
-The usual arrangement is to have monthly deductions, usually on the pay date.
-When the cover goes by itself, you hardly notice that you are saving, but you will soon notice that you have saved.
+A savings scheme is an agreement you set up with yourself.
+In practice, it’s a standing order from your current account to a mutual fund or savings account.
+The usual arrangement is to have monthly deductions, usually on your pay day.
+When the transfer happens automatically, you hardly notice you are saving, but you’ll soon notice that you have saved.

 User 1

 Do you have anything special you would like to save for?
-Before you set up the savings scheme, you must choose the form of savings.
-In order to choose the right savings, you should use your own savings targets and how long you need to reach the target.
+Before you set up the savings scheme, you must choose the savings type.
+To choose the right way to save, you should use your own savings goal and how long you need to reach your goal.

-If you’re going to save for a holiday in a year, probably a high-income account will be best, but if you’re going to save for a pension or the children’s future over a longer period of several years (minimum 6 years), funds are usually the best choice.
+If you’re saving for a holiday in a year’s time, a high-income account would probably be best, but if you’re saving for your pension or the children’s future over a longer period of several years (minimum 6 years), mutual funds are usually the best choice.

-Setting specific goals, such as savings for home, travel, pension or car, increases the likelihood that you will reach your savings goals.
-It is also common to have multiple savings savings scheme, in both accounts and funds, for the various purposes and to spread risk.
+Setting a specific target, such as saving for a new home, travel, your pension or a new car, increases your chances of reaching your savings goals.
+It is also common to have multiple savings schemes, in both accounts and funds, for the various purposes and to spread the risk.

 Explore savings schemes in mutual funds